-Crucially, the motivationally salient properties may be of different kinds.
-They may include not only option properties, which options have independently of the choice context (philosophers would call them "intrinsic" properties), but also relational properties, which options have relative to the context, and context properties, which are properties of the context alone.
-"Being fruit-flavoured" and "being low-fat" (in the case of yoghurts) are option properties; they depend solely on the yoghurt itself.
-Whether a yoghurt is the only cherry yoghurt on display or the cheapest one in the supermarket are relational properties; they depend also on the other available yoghurts.
-Examples of context properties, finally, are whether the yoghurts on offer include luxury brands (this depends solely on the menu of options) and whether there is cheerful music in the background (this depends on features of the context over and above the menu).
+Crucially, the motivationally salient properties may include not only (i) option properties, which options have independently of the choice context (and which are thus "intrinsic" to the options), but also (ii) relational properties, which options have relative to the context, and (iii) context properties, which are properties of the context alone.
+"Fruit-flavoured" and "low-fat" (in yoghurts) are option properties; they depend solely on the yoghurt.
+Whether a yoghurt is the only cherry yoghurt or the cheapest on display are relational properties; they depend also on the other available yoghurts.
+Examples of context properties are whether the available yoghurts include premium brands (this depends solely on the menu of options) and whether there is cheerful background music (this depends on features of the context over and above the menu).

 Reason-based rationalizations can capture two kinds of context-dependence in an agent's motivation.
 First, the context may affect which properties are motivationally salient, so that the agent cares about different properties in different contexts.
 We call this context-variant motivation.
 For example, some contexts make the agent diet-conscious, others not.
-Second, the motivationally salient properties may go beyond option properties and include relational or context properties, so that the agent cares explicitly about the context or about how the options relate to it.
+Second, the motivationally salient properties may go beyond option properties and include relational or context properties, so that the agent cares about the context or about how the options relate to it.
 We call this context-regarding motivation.
 For example, the agent cares about whether the choice of an option is polite in the given context or whether there are luxury options available.

-Many boundedly rational and sophisticated rational forms of choice can be explained by these two kinds of context-dependence.
+Many boundedly rational and sophisticated rational forms of choice can be subsumed under these two kinds of context-dependence.
 Arguably, bounded rationality, such as susceptibility to framing, nudging, or dynamic inconsistency, often involves context-variant motivation.
-Sophisticated rationality, such as norm-following or non-consequentialism, often involves context-regarding motivation.
-(Of course, we do not claim that contextvariance is always boundedly rational or that context-regardingness is always sophisticated.)
+Sophisticated rationality, such as norm-following or nonconsequentialism, often involves context-regarding motivation.
+(Of course, we do not claim that context-variance is always boundedly rational or that context-regardingness is always sophisticated.)

-Note that, while we suggest that agents conceptualize options as bundles of motivationally salient properties, we could not define each option directly as a bundle of motivationally salient properties.
-Since an agent may conceptualize the same option in terms of different properties in different contexts, we cannot know the agent's motivationally salient properties ex ante; they can be inferred, at most, after observing the agent's choices (see Bhattacharyya, Pattanaik, and Xu 2011 for a similar observation).
+Note that while we take agents to conceptualize options as bundles of motivationally salient properties, we could not simply define each option as a bundle of motivationally salient properties.
+Since an agent may conceptualize the same option in terms of different properties in different contexts, we cannot know the agent's motivationally salient properties ex ante; they can be inferred, at most, after observing the agent's choices (Bhattacharyya, Pattanaik, and Xu 2011 make a similar observation).
+Moreover, the same option can have different properties in different contexts when the properties are relational.
+The same piece of cake can be the second-largest in one context and the largest in another, and thus "politely choosable" in the former context, but not in the latter.

-This paper is structured as follows.
-In Section 2, we introduce our basic framework and discuss some examples.
+In Section 2, we introduce our framework and discuss some examples.
 In Section 3, we examine the choice-behavioural implications of the two kinds of context-dependence.
-In Section 4, we show how choice behaviour can reveal which properties are motivationally salient and what the fundamental preference relation is.
-In Section 5, we explore the prediction of choices in unobserved contexts, a largely neglected topic in standard choice theory.
-Importantly, the build-up in the early sections is needed in order to harvest the fruits of our approach in the later sections.
+In Section 4, we show how choice behaviour can reveal the motivational salience function and the fundamental preference relation.
+In Section 5, we discuss the prediction of choices in unobserved contexts, a topic neglected in standard choice theory.
+One of the messages of this paper is that psychological adequacy in the rationalization of choice matters greatly for the prediction of an agent's future choices.